WaisKamal/squash/README.md

 Everything in this repository is open to change, so feel free to contribute any new ideas or enhancements!

-To contribute to Squash!, clone this repository and open the source code in your favorite IDE (VS Code is recommended).
+To contribute to Squash!, clone this repository and open the source code in your favorite IDE.
+The recommended IDE setup is VS Code + Volar extension.

 ## Licenses